nigel-sampson/nigel-sampson.github.io/about.md

 ## Open Source Projects

- - [Calibun Micro][cm] - An opinionated MVVM framework for most xaml platforms, I'm primarily responsible for the Windows 8 and Windows 8.1 ports.
+ - [Calibun Micro][cm] - An opinionated MVVM framework for most xaml platforms, I'm primarily responsible for the modern platform ports and am now the project leader.
  - [Spinkit.Xaml][sk] - The conversion of popular CSS spinners to Windows 8 xaml for the Progress Ring control.
  - [Spectrum][spec] - A library to do colour space conversions in .NET and extended into xaml for palette declarations.
  - [Octokit.Caching][caching] - A caching plugin for Octokit using etags and a simple in memory cache.